tunasakar/modbus-simulator/README.md

 ```

 ## Notes
-- The timer functionality continues to run in the background even when hidden
+- The timer functionality continues to run in the background even when hidden.
-- Changes to the environment variable require a restart of the development server
+- Changes to the environment variable require a restart of the development server.
-- For production builds, ensure the environment variable is set during the build process
+- For production builds, ensure the environment variable is set during the build process.

 ## 📝 License